 What needs to get done:

-- RRH will need about $150,000 to renovate, furnish and supply the first home for use by 8 to 9 residents.
+- RRH will need about $100,000 to renovate, furnish and supply our next recovery home.

 - Funding is needed to acquire additional homes as there is significant need for housing to assist a growing number of people in our community in their recovery process.